tranhanam19999/oivan_url_shortener/README.md

 ## 4. Final thoughts

 If there is more time, I would build like to build migrations, currently it's just a simple auto-migrate to migrate to models into database <br>
-I would usually use gormigrate for this, or just write by myself mi-micking that library <br> This assignment is a fun trip for me to experience building shortener service <br>
+I would usually use gormigrate for this, or just write by myself mi-micking that library <br>
+And also adding metrics, more meaningful loggings <br>
+This assignment is a fun trip for me to experience building shortener service <br>
 If you truly read all of these, thank you for spending your time reading the document that I wrote <br>